 The subheading should supplement and explain how your product or service will fix the customer’s problem by targeting a pain point or benefit of the product.

-The point of your CTAs is to move people along your marketing funnel, and get them from initially landing on your website, to making a transaction with your business.
-Once you tell people what you offer in the heading and subheading, you have to direct them to take the next step with a CTA at the top of the page with your heading and subheading.
+The point of your CTA is to move people along their purchase journey, pushing them towards making a transaction with your business.
+Once you tell people what you offer in the heading and subheading, direct them to take the next step with a CTA that would be the most logical next step in the sales process.

 - Book now